aruld/java-oneliners/README.md

 ###Note:
-3. I would still consider Try With Resources construct a one-liner.
+^ I would still consider Try With Resources construct a one-liner.

-7. This is the odd man out that does not use Java 8 construct, although it is super simple with Java for years with the help of JAXB.
+^^ This is the odd man out that does not use Java 8 construct, although it is super simple with Java for years with the help of JAXB.
-10. I am punting on Sieve of Eratosthenes from the Scala version, which technically is not a one-liner.